jmantas/os-utils/README.md

-# osutilities
+os-utils
-Python wrappers for OS utilities.
+wrappers for OS utilities